Chief Financial Officer

 Pharmaceuticals Research and Development

-Pharmaceuticals Research and Development (R&D) expenses increased by 36.6% from £18.3 million to £25.1 million, with existing business research and development increasing by 30.1%.
-R&D activities of the acquisitions of AST Farma and Le Vet, and Venco added £1.2 million.
-Overall R&D expenses as a percentage of revenue increased from 4.5% to 5.2%, excluding the acquired R&D expenses, the increase was from 4.5% to 5.3%.
-This was in line with the previously communicated strategic intent to expand the Group's product pipeline and to increase investment in more novel opportunities to drive enhanced future growth.
+Pharmaceuticals Research and Development (R&D) expenses increased by 12.4% from £25.1 million to £28.4 million, with existing business research and development increasing by 10.0%.
+R&D activities from the acquisition of Ampharmco and Venco added £0.6 million.
+Overall R&D expenses as a percentage of revenue increased from 5.2% to 5.5%.
+This included £2.2 million of spend in relation to Akston, and was in line with the previously communicated strategic intent to expand the Group's product pipeline and to increase investment in more novel opportunities to drive enhanced future growth.

 |Growth at CER|

 CAP revenue continues to be the largest proportion of Dechra's business at 70.1%, down from 70.6% in the prior year.
 CAP grew 5.5% in the year from market penetration, product launches and the addition of Mirataz.
 Equine revenue grew by 6.1% in the year, with growth driven by the Caledonian acquisition.
 FAP revenue accelerated by 33.5% driven by strong core growth in the EU and the acquisition of Venco.
 Nutrition revenue slightly declined on the prior year.

 Other revenue reduced by 34.1% to £13.7 million, now representing only 2.7% of the business as we continue our planned exit from third party contract manufacturing in line with our manufacturing strategy, to improve the production efficiency of Dechra's own products.

 Underlying Gross Profit

 Underlying Gross Profit for the existing business declined by 90 bps to 56.8% and the consolidated Underlying Gross Profit declined by 110 bps to 56.6%, reflecting the greater proportion of FAP sales.